 If my child is enrolled in the full day program, can I pick him/her up early?

-Your child can be picked up early, as long as it does not interfere with naptime (3 year old program).
-You should also consult with the classroom teacher that day to make sure the class is not away on a field trip.
+Your child can be picked up early, as long as it does not interfere with our preschool (3 year old program) nap time (12:45-2:15).

 Can the tuition be adjusted if I’m enrolled in full day, but choose to pick up my child early a couple of days a week?

 Regrettably, one is obligated to pay the full tuition regardless of what time you choose to pick up your child.
-Talmud Torah budgets staff time, materials and programming based on numbers of students enrolled.
+VTT budgets staff time, materials and programming based on numbers of students enrolled.

 Can my child attend 3 or 4 days a week instead of the entire 5 days?

-No. Our early years program is a full week program.
+No. Our early childhood program is a full week program.

 Why do you follow a play-based philosophy?

-Over the many decades we’re run our early years department and supported by vast amounts of peer-reviewed research, we are convinced that in the early years children develop, learn, grow and mature best while engaged in play.
-Through play they learn how to share, negotiate, problem-solve, creatively and critically think, explore, develop fine and gross motor skills and, most importantly, have fun!
-These are skills that will help them through life.
+With many decades of experience running our early childhood department and supported by vast amounts of peer-reviewed research, we are convinced that in the early years children develop, learn, grow and mature best while engaged in play.
+Through play, children learn how to share, negotiate, problem-solve, self-regulate, think creatively and critically, gain independence, explore, develop fine and gross motor skills and, most importantly, have fun!
+These are critical life skills.
 Children have their entire lives to focus on academics; we are committed to helping them learn through play.
-Every one of our faculty members wholeheartedly believes in this philosophy.
+Every one of our faculty members wholeheartedly embraces this philosophy.

 If I enroll my child in the half day three year old program, can I enroll him/her in the full day junior kindergarten the following year?